Difference Between Oligopoly vs Monopoly

 Conclusion

-Well after reading the above statements one may think that a monopoly kind of competition will never fail but that’s not the case.
-Take an example of XYZ firm which is trying to sell a product which is very unique in its form but the same product is disliked by the consumers or the customers where it’s trying to sell them and yes that is the scenario where this XYZ firm which is appearing to be dominating but in the end, it will fail miserably and will make losses.
-So, it’s not always that monopoly competition is successful and does make a profit always.
+After reading the above statements, one may think that a monopoly kind of competition will never fail, but that’s not true.
+Take the example of XYZ firm, which is trying to sell a product that is unique in its form.
+Still, the same product is disliked by the consumers or the customers where it’s trying to sell them, and yes, that is the scenario where this XYZ firm appears to be dominating, but in the end, it will fail miserably and make losses.
+So, it’s not always that monopoly competition is successful and always makes a profit.

-On the flip side, Oligopoly can collide and become one firm in the industry and remove the price wars and charge their consumers or the customers that they want to.
-In an oligopoly kind of competition, collusion is one of the most typical infractions to lead to the proceedings that are anti-trust.
+On the flip side, oligopolies can collide and become one firm in the industry, remove the price wars, and charge their consumers or the customers they want.
+In an oligopoly kind of competition, collusion is one of the most typical infractions to lead to anti-trust proceedings.

-E.g. In the year 2012, the Department of Justice in the US sued 6 major book publishers for fixing the price of electronic books.
+E.g. In 2012, the Department of Justice in the US sued 6 major book publishers for fixing the price of electronic books.

 Recommended Articles

 This has been a guide to the top difference between Oligopoly vs Monopoly.
-Here we also discuss the Oligopoly vs Monopoly key differences with infographics, and comparison table.
+Here, we also discuss the Oligopoly vs Monopoly key differences with infographics and comparison tables.
 You may also have a look at the following articles to learn more.